 The World Food Programme (WFP) works in Turkey to assist refugees, both those living in camps and those in host communities.
 The Turkish people and institutions have so far been at the forefront of the emergency response, placing a significant burden on Turkey’s own economic resources.
 In addition to helping refugees through cash transfers that are spent in local businesses, WFP is helping the Turkish economy by purchasing the bulk of food commodities for the Syrian Regional Emergency Operation from Turkey.

 In September 2016, WFP signed the largest humanitarian deal in European history: a €348 million contract with the European Union to roll out a programme known as the Emergency Social Safety Net (ESSN).
 ESSN programme in Turkey contributes of the goals laid out in the Grand Bargain.
 Partnering with the European Commission’s Civil Protection and Humanitarian Aid department (ECHO), WFP has joined forces with the Turkish Red Crescent and the Government of Turkey to lessen the suffering of over a million refugees in Turkey and help to restore a sense of normal life to those living outside camps.
 EU’s most recent contribution was made in December 2017, equalling to €650 million to fund the programme until January 2019.

 What the World Food Programme is doing in Turkey

-Helping Syrian refugees in campsWFP works with the Turkish Red Crescent to help provide food assistance to 140,000 of the most vulnerable Syrian refugees still living in camps in Turkey.
-Starting in October 2012, the two organizations rolled out an e-food card programme that adds a monthly balance to families’ debit cards so that they can buy food from local shops.
-While helping improve food security, this injects nearly US$200 million into the Turkish economy.
+Helping Syrian refugees in campsWFP works with the Turkish Red Crescent to help provide food assistance to 150,000 of the most vulnerable Syrian refugees still living in camps in Turkey.
+Starting in October 2012, the organizations rolled out an e-food card programme that adds a monthly balance to families’ debit cards so that they can buy food from local shops.